 This is the unsupervised part of the training.

 Unfortunately, we cannot completely escape from manual annotation.
 But instead of annotating a whole corpus, it is sufficient to annotate only a small part that will become our evaluation standard.
 The trained engine will be applied to the evaluation set and the results compared to the manual annotations.
 We constantly produce over 90% efficiency on different Dutch corpora.
-We will expand the language coverage in the future.

 This approach enables us to bootstrap NER engines efficiently in a matter of hours instead of weeks.